We think Spitalfields & Banglatown looks like a town, acts like a town, and has the same needs and priorities as a town

 We want our town to have the same opportunities that others have everywhere else in this country

-We are inviting people to take part in the Public Consultation and when they answer Question 2 on the boundaries to state whether they support OPTION A (the original proposal) or OPTION B (the revised proposal).
+We are inviting people to take part in the Public Consultation and when they answer Question 2 on the boundaries support ‘Boundary option I’ (the top box).

-We believe that the existence of a town council is what matters most and the proposal should not be put at risk by disagreements about the precise position of the eastern boundary or the wording of the name.
+We believe that the existence of a town council is what matters most and the proposal should not be put at risk by disagreements about the precise position of the eastern boundary.

-We want as many people to say YES to a town council as possible and have the option of either expressing support for the original proposal (Option A) or the revised proposal (Option B).
+We want as many people to say YES to a town council as possible and support the boundaries of Option I.

 Let’s make local government local

-This area (both options) is quite small.
+This area is quite small.
 To walk from one end of our town to the other takes only ten minutes.
-There are about 6,500 people living in this area (Option A) or 8,000 (Option B).
+There are about 8,000 people living in this area.

 This is an area small enough for independent candidates to organise effective campaigns on issues concerning local people.
 Town councillors would understand the nitty-gritty of the area they represented and have the time to be able to help do something about it.
 The existing borough councillors would continue to do what they do, but they would be assisted by town councillors.
 Our communities would have real advocates representing their views about local issues affecting them.